Sun-Lab-NBB/ataraxis-micro-controller/README.md

 **also** takes in an 8-bit `prototype code` and a `data object` specified by that prototype.

 Currently, we support sending scalars and arrays of up to 15 elements, made up of all supported scalar types: bool, uint8-64, int8-64, float32-64.
-Generally, this range of supported objects should be sufficient for most conceivable use cases.
-Note, not all of the supported prototypes may be available on lower-end microcontrollers, as they may be too large to fit inside the serial buffer of the microcontroller.
+Generally, this range of supported objects should be enough for most conceivable use cases.
+Note, not all supported prototypes may be available on lower-end microcontrollers, as they may be too large to fit inside the serial buffer of the microcontroller.

 See [TestModule](./examples/example_module.h) for the demonstration on how to use both versions.